Feature: #107104 - Introduce UrlFactory JavaScript module

 create creates a full

-of setting its base automatically.
-The method accepts the following arguments:
+sets its base.
+It accepts the following arguments:

 url- stringparameters- mixed